Saxenda vs Victoza: Which one wins on effectiveness, safety, and side effects?

 Saxenda has been approved to help people who are overweight or obese and want to lose weight over time.
-Victoza has been granted to alleviate acute symptoms of type 2 diabetes in controlling their blood sugar levels.
-Additionally, it has been authorized for use in individuals who have type 2 diabetes and cardiovascular diseases such as heart attack and possibilities of heart stroke.
+Victoza has been granted to alleviate acute symptoms of type 2 diabetes by controlling blood sugar levels.
+Additionally, it has been authorized for use in individuals who have type 2 diabetes and cardiovascular diseases such as heart attack and the possibility of heart stroke.
 Both drugs are effective for the indications for which they have been approved.

 Because Saxenda and Victoza contain the same active ingredient, you may be wondering if you can switch between them.
 Despite their similarities, switching between these medications is not advised because they are approved for different purposes.

 Ignoring the fact that they contain the same component, these medicines are not interchangeable.
 Victoza is approved to treat type 2 diabetes, whereas Saxenda is approved to treat obesity.
 Furthermore, Saxenda is used at a higher dose than Victoza and comes with additional warnings and side effects.

 Which is better for weight loss, Saxenda or Ozempic?

 Semaglutide (Ozempic) is prescribed once a week.
 However, a liraglutide (Saxenda) injection is required every day.
 This is because semaglutide has a longer duration of action in the body.

 According to research, semaglutide is more effective than liraglutide in improving blood glucose control and weight loss.
 The biggest difference between these two medications is that Ozempic is not approved for the treatment of obesity as Saxenda.